karlssberg/Motiv/docs/XOr.md

 ﻿# Logical XOR `^`

+You can perform a logical XOR operation on two propositions in two ways: using the `^` operator `left ^ right` or the XOr method `left.XOr(right)`.
+Both approaches produce a new proposition that represents the logical XOR of the two input propositions.
+When evaluating the resulting proposition, both operands will be evaluated, regardless of the outcome of the left operand.
+In other words, the logical OR operation is not short-circuited.

-A logical XOR operation can be performed on two specifications using the `^` operator `left ^ right`, or the alternative XOR method `left.XOr(right)`.
+A logical XOR operation can be performed upon two specifications using the `^` operator `left ^ right`, or the alternative XOR method `left.XOr(right)`.
 This will produce a new specification instance that is the logical XOR of the two specifications.